Capital controls mean Greeks can click, but not buy

 "There are many businesses which rely on Google servers and on Dropbox to share files," he said.

-(Additional reporting by Eric Auchard in Frankfurt and George Georgiopoulos and Deepa Babington in Athens; Editing by Peter Graff)
+Many big online providers including Amazon, Google, Apple, Microsoft, Adobe and Expedia did not reply to requests for comment.
+(Additional reporting by Eric Auchard in Frankfurt and George Georgiopoulos in Athens; Editing by Kevin Liffey)